Store Anatomy

 Core store concepts:

-• Computed Properties: read-only derived values that are automatically updated when the state changes.
+- Computed Properties: derived values that are updated when the state changes.

 Additional store concepts: